 Also read: My review of their Monroe sports bra

 I won a sports bra and leggings set from Girlfriend Collective during their Instagram giveaway last month.
-This is also great news for you, my readers, because I’m reviewing them right here on this blog so you can decide whether or not it’s worth it to spend your hard-earned $$ on their newly launched (unfortunately not free) collection (and if you do, you can get 10% off your order with code ‘CAT’!).
+This is also great news for you, my readers, because I’m reviewing them right here on this blog so you can decide whether or not it’s worth it to spend your hard-earned $$ on their newly launched (unfortunately not free) collection (and if you do, you can get 10% off your order with code ‘CAT10’!).